PDF to JPG VB .NET Conversion: Simple Code for High-Quality Image Export

 End Sub

-In contrast, the code then uses pdf.RasterizeToImageFiles() to quickly produce web thumbnails at a lower resolution of 150 DPI.
-The JPEG quality setting, which accepts values from 1 to 100, governs the trade-off between visual fidelity and file size, with lower DPI and quality yielding better compression for photographic content.
+In contrast, the code then uses pdf.RasterizeToImageFiles() to quickly produce web thumbnails at 150 DPI.
+The JPEG quality setting accepts values from 1 to 100, governing the trade-off between visual fidelity and file size.
+Lower DPI and quality yield better compression for photographic content.
+For grayscale conversion, additional optimization options are available.
+The library handles image extraction from existing PDFs with equal precision.

-How Do I Process Entire PDF Documents Efficiently?
+How Do You Process Entire PDF Documents Efficiently?

 When you need to convert PDF files completely, IronPDF handles multi-page documents efficiently.
-The following example processes all pages while providing progress tracking:
+The following example processes all pages while providing progress tracking.
+For large documents, batch processing maintains system responsiveness:

 Module Program